Wikia/app/docker/devbox/README.md

 	```

 6. Stopping mediawiki
-	Usualy the best option is to stop it with Ctrl+C and then run `docker-compose down`.
+	Usually the best option is to stop it with Ctrl+C and then run `docker-compose down`.

 ### Running eval.php
 ```bash